 SB-1030 | California Workplace Outreach Project. | February 2024 | Failed |

-Under the program, selected nonprofit organizations would collaborate with the Department to develop educational materials covering workplace protections including minimum wage requirements, overtime rules, paid leave policies, anti-retaliation provisions, and occupational safety standards.
+Under the program, DIR would select qualified nonprofit organizations through a competitive application process to conduct worker outreach and education.
+These organizations must demonstrate experience in providing in-person education to vulnerable worker populations.
+The selected organizations would collaborate with DIR and other state agencies to develop educational materials covering topics such as minimum wage requirements, overtime rules, paid leave policies, and workplace safety standards.
 These materials would be translated into multiple languages based on regional needs.
-The Department would select participating organizations through a competitive application process and may require them to complete specific training programs.

 Bill Number | Title | Introduced Date | Status | Link to Bill |